-The Department of Education’s proposed OBBBA definition of “professional degrees” excludes public health degrees like the MPH and DrPH, threatening access to federal loans and weakening the public health workforce.
+The Department of Education’s Reimagining and Improving Student Education (RISE) final rule excludes public health degrees like the MPH and DPH from the definition of “professional degrees.”
+This change will limit access to federal loans and weaken the public health workforce.

 Excluding public health degrees from the “professional degree” category would: